Eoin988/wood-sessions/README.md

 ![Gallery](https://github.com/Eoin988/wood-sessions/blob/main/assets/media/group-signup.PNG)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

-- Add a schedule page or section so the user can see what time are partially booked or free.
+- Add a schedule page or section so the user can see what time are partially booked or free, before looking to book a session.

 ## Testing